Guru & Avalokiteshvara: The Remainder of the Text

 with the strong determination to be free that sees that even all the splendors of the King of the Gods are (merely) deceptions, like the sirens’ beguiling, seductive allure, I may practice the three (higher) trainings.

-Well, the sirens are these beautiful maidens that allure you, by the promise of happiness or something like that, into pleasure, and then actually they are cannibals and they eat you alive, this sort of thing.
-So if we get these wonderful things happen to us that we imagine could happen to us, it could just cause more and more problems.
-Like the more wealth you have, the more you’re a target for thieves, for example.
+Well, the sirens are these beautiful maidens that allure us by the promise of happiness or something like that, into pleasure, and then actually, they are cannibals and eat us alive, this sort of thing.
+Thus, if these wonderful things happen to us, or that we imagine could happen to us, they could just cause more and more problems.
+Like the more wealth we have, the more we’re a target for thieves, for example.

 There’s a lovely saying by Oscar Wilde that I’m very fond of: “Be careful what you wish for: God may punish you by making it come true.”
 This is very true.
-You win the lottery, and then what are you going to do with the money?
-How are you going to invest it?
-And then you’re constantly worried about the stock market, worried about thieves, and worried that people are only friendly with you because they want your money and they want something from you.
-Look at all the suffering you get from having your wish come true about winning the lottery.
-That’s why it’s called deceptions here – having all the splendors of the Gods appears as though it’s going to bring you great happiness, but in fact it brings you more problems.
+We win the lottery, and then what are we going to do with the money?
+How are we going to invest it?
+Then, we’re constantly worried about the stock market, worried about thieves, and worried that people are only friendly with us because they want our money and they want something from us.
+Look at all the suffering we get from having our wish come true of winning the lottery.
+That’s why it’s called deceptions here – having all the splendors of the Gods appears as though it’s going to bring us great happiness, but in fact, it brings us more problems.

-And how we’re going to work to be free is the three higher trainings:
+How we’re going to work to be free is the three higher trainings

-• To stay with that discriminating awareness, you need concentration, training in higher concentration.
+• To stay with that discriminating awareness, we need concentration, training in higher concentration.

 • And to be able to discipline our minds, we train first by disciplining the body and speech, which is much easier, so then we have the training in higher ethical self-discipline.